RaVeR76/The-Kicks-Fix/bugs.md

 ### **I Forgot About Unisex Option In My Kicks**

 * **Issue**
-After being so HAPPY to get my JavaScript working for the previous bug, Bug 23, for displaying ALL the different sizes for Kids, Females and Males depending on UK, EU or US being selected …...
+After being so HAPPY to get my JavaScript working for the previous bug, **Bug 23**, for displaying ALL the different sizes for Kids, Females and Males depending on UK, EU or US being selected …...
 ANOTHER BUG arises ha ha !!!
 I could curl up and die right now to be honest but hey, this is the coding life ain't it lol !!!
 I only went and forgot about my Kicks SEX option of UNISEX ..... so not sure how to go about that at this point as I love my Size Options for the others.
 I had some Kicks set out as Unisex so they would be displayed either within the Mens pages or the Females pages, as a lot of Kicks are Unisex.
 This worked really well for my navbar filters but when I came to this point, I needed to make a decision.